mechalynx/yt-url-at-time/README.md

   * ``Alt + ` ` ``: adds a precise timestamp to the URL (_note: that's two consecutive backticks, without releasing Alt!_)
   * ``Alt + q + ` ``: adds a timestamp and copies the result to clipboard - works with both single and double backticks

-_Currently the hotkeys are not configurable._
+_Currently the hotkeys are not configurable._ Firefox captures the Alt key, so if you use precise timestamps through the hotkeys, it'll be stuck on precise timestamps even on the single backtick.
+Just tap Alt twice and it'll fix itself.

 In case of trouble
 ------------------